Applifier/bitbar-ssa-client/README.md

    ./testdroid_cmdline.sh OPTIONS
 ## OPTIONS:
 	 -h	Show this message
-	 -z	The tests-folder which will be archived and sent to testdroid (required) -u	Username (required, can also use API-key here)
+	 -z	Path to the tests-folder which will be archived and sent to testdroid (required) -u	Username (required, can also use API-key here)
 	 -p	Password (required unless using API-key)
 	 -t	Testdroid project name (required)